 University of Tennessee at Chattanooga (Master's)

-I have taught classes in mathematics and tutored at the college level for two years and have taught across multiple grades and subjects at the high school level, including Algebra I and II, Geometry, Prealgebra, Precalculus, Calculus, and experience tutoring for standardized tests such as GRE Math, SAT Math, ACT Math.
+I have taught classes in mathematics and tutored at the college level as well as multiple grades and subjects at the high school level, including Algebra I and II, Geometry, Prealgebra, Precalculus, Calculus, and Physics.

 I strongly believe that mathematics cannot be forced onto a student.
 Mathematics is learned by experience and practice.
 As a student, I learned via student-led presentations and know first-hand how frustrating it can be to not understand something.
 I also know how much worse a teacher can make it by simply repeating instead of focusing on the student.
 I believe that anyone can learn if they are given the right atmosphere.
-I have taught classes in mathematics and tutored at the college level for two years and have taught across multiple grades and subjects at the high school level, including Algebra I and II, Read more
+I have taught classes in mathematics and tutored at the college level as well as multiple grades and subjects at the high school level, including Algebra I and II, … Read more

 Jeremy takes his time and is very patient.
 He has an insight with mathematics and uses techniques and strategies that are student friendly.
 We are very pleased with our son's progress!